mvoelk/keras_layers/README.md

-# Various Keras Layers that can be used with TensorFlow Eager Execution
+# Various Keras Layers that can be used with TensorFlow 2.x

 ## SparseConv2D
 Sparse/Partial Convolution layers allow CNNs to process sparse sensory data.
 To make the convolution operation invariant against sparsity.
 The sparsity related information is propagate through the network and the layer output is normalized depending on the number of information-carrying elements in the convolution window.